 Child exploitation can occur in different ways and in different situations.
 Many young people are ‘groomed’ by their abuser, which tends to conjure up the image of an adult hiding behind a computer screen talking to young people online.
 However this is not the only form of grooming and young people can also be targeted in person.

 Grooming is an action deliberately undertaken with the aim of befriending and establishing an emotional connection with a child, to lower the child’s inhibitions with the intention to sexually abuse them.
 In England and Wales, sections 14 and 15 of the Sexual Offences Act 2003, make it an offence to arrange a meeting with a child, for oneself or someone else, with the intent of conducting sexual activities.
 The meeting itself is also criminalised.

-Grooming is a carefully planned process with the aim of controlling a young person, to ensure that they do exactly what the perpetrator wants.
+Grooming is not just about sexual activity.
+It can take many forms including to commit criminal acts, carry drugs or become involved in radicalisation.
+It is a carefully planned process with the aim of controlling a young person, to ensure that they do exactly what the perpetrator wants.
 Initially, a young person may receive gifts and be showered with attention and affection, but this may later turn to blackmail, threats of violence or actual violence.

 Perpetrators can be male or female from any background, any age group and any ethnicity.
 Often, perpetrators are well-liked, articulate and plausible.
-Sexual exploitation can also happen between young people and within peer groups.
+Exploitation can also happen between young people and within peer groups.

-These are the most widely used terms for grooming models as defined by the Barnardo’s Puppet on a String report, 2011.
+These are the most widely used terms for grooming models as defined by Barnardo’s Puppet on a String report, which you can read HERE.